 Whether you’re looking to organise a same-sex wedding ceremony, a religious ceremony, civil ceremony or want to renew your vows, Nailcote Hall offers three stunning suites, all offering something different for your big day.

 Over the years, Nailcote Hall has earned its reputation as one of the best and most desirable venues for civil marriages.
 With naturally stunning grounds surrounding the hall and an incomparable atmosphere, it's hard not to picture you and your partner spending your big day here.

 Nailcote Hall truly has everything you need and more for the most beautiful, memorable day.
 If you’re looking to dance the night away, Nailcote’s own hotel is the ideal location for you and your guests to rest.
 Supplying 49 luxury rooms and a unique 17th-century charm, our hotel will guarantee a first-class stay to top off your wonderful day.

 Overlooking a beautiful lake, our modern Pavilion suite is perfect for an intimate ceremony of up to 50 guests.

-This compact venue is located away from the main building, for an exclusive VIP feel.
+This intimate venue is located away from the main building, for an exclusive feel.
 Boasting a private entrance and car park, with stunning views over the lake and golf course, this is a remarkable setting to say your vows.

 The pavilion also makes for a great reception suite, holding up to 70 guests for an informal celebration.